 Of concern in a De lunatic Inquirendoare the first two curators listed above.
 As the court in an application to order a patient deemed mentally unfit to manage his affairs will decide who to appoint as curator ad litem and curator bonis.
-The curator ad litem in practice being an Advocate or Attorney who acts in the best interest of the patient in all court proceedings.
-The latter curator being the person who will manage the affairs, be it business or personal of the patient.
+The curator ad litem in practice is an Advocate or Attorney who acts in the best interest of the patient in all court proceedings.
+The latter curator is the person who will manage the affairs, be they business or personal of the patient.
 The curator bonis may be a family member who is closely related to the patient and who undertakes to act bone fide in respect of the property, business and financial affairs of the patient.
 Once appointed both curators have a duty to compile reports relating to every aspect of the patient and to assist the Court in arriving at a just decision.
-Each report compiled should be filed with the Registrar of the High Court as well as with the Master’s office.
-The Master has a duty in terms Rule 57 sub rule (4) to compile a report with recommendations relating to the best interest of the patient and his estate.
-Once the Honourable Court is in possession of all the above mentioned reports as prescribed by Rule 57 the matter may be heard.
+Each report compiled should be filed with the Registrar of the High Court and the Master’s office.
+The Master has a duty in terms Rule 57 sub-rule (4) to compile a report with recommendations relating to the best interest of the patient and his estate.
+Once the Honourable Court is in possession of all the above-mentioned reports as prescribed by Rule 57 the matter may be heard.

 “…. before the court can interfere with the right of an adult to control his own affairs the court has to be satisfied after a proper enquiry into the mental condition of the alleged patient that the interference by the Court was justified.”-Ex parte Kotze 1995 (1) SA 665 (C).